davidcana/CSSMarquee/README.md

 # CSSMarquee
-**CSSMarquee** is a Javascript no dependencies javascript marquee based on CSS animations.
+**CSSMarquee** is a no dependencies javascript marquee based on CSS animations.

 Core features of **CSSMarquee** are:

 ## Installation

-**CSSMarquee** is registered as a package on [npm](https://www.npmjs.com/package/zpt).
+**CSSMarquee** is published as a package on [npm](https://www.npmjs.com/package/zpt).
 This is the recomended way of downloading it.
 You can install the latest version of CSSMarquee and its dependencies with the npm CLI command:

 ```bash
 npm install css-marquee